fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 today.checkDay() // "The day is Thursday"
 ```

 Amazing!
 Well, ok.
 That's pretty useless at the moment.
-We know it's a Monday because we've just defined it as a Monday.
+We know it's a Thursday because we've just defined it as a Thursday.
 Duh.

 But we can do something a bit more useful and add a function that will fast forward us 24 hours and change the value to the next day.